 Who is a Good Candidate for Implant Crowns and Bridges?

-If you need durable teeth that are not removable, then implant crowns may be the best choice for you.
+If you need durable teeth that are not removable, then an implant dental crown may be the best choice for you.
 As long as your bones and gums can support an implant, then you are a good candidate.

 Which is Better a Bridge or an Implant?